Service mode in Azure SignalR Service

 Serverless mode

 Unlike Default mode, Serverless mode doesn't require a hub server to be running, which is why this mode is named "serverless."
 SignalR Service is responsible for maintaining client connections.
-There's no guarantee of connection stickiness and HTTP requests may be less efficient than WebSockets connections.
+There's no guarantee of connection stickiness and HTTP requests might be less efficient than WebSockets connections.

 Serverless mode works with Azure Functions to provide real time messaging capability.
 Clients work with SignalR Service bindings for Azure Functions, called function binding, to send messages as an output binding.